Westgate-on-Sea: Economy

-As a seaside resort and border rural, the economy is mainly based around tourism; there are several hotels and guest houses near the seafront, to accommodate the influx of visitors during the summer.
+As a seaside resort and border rural, the economy was mainly based around tourism; there are several hotels and guest houses near the seafront, to accommodate the influx of visitors during the summer.
 Many visitors often enjoy the coast, fields and shops.
-The High Street has a variety of shops and services, and there are a small number of factories.
-The elderly population has led to many health and social care jobs at local care homes.
-At the 2001 UK census, 6.9% of the population resided in a medical or care establishment, compared with the national average of only 0.8%.
+The High Street has a variety of shops and services including a butchers, a bakers and a greengrocers.
+The relatively elderly population has led to many health and social care jobs at local care homes.
+At the 2021 UK census, the most common occupation of employed Westgate residents was human health and social work activities (21%).
+Other common occupations were the wholesale and retail trades (14%), education (12%) and construction (10%).